 The teachers at this school are extremely motivated and excited about teaching.
 This is refreshing at the high school level.
 They geniunely care about student achievement.

 International Studies Academy is a public high school in San Francisco.
-The principal of International Studies Academy is Paul Koh, whose e-mail is firstname.lastname@example.org.
-477 students attend International Studies Academy and identify mostly as Filipino; White, non-Hispanic; and Black, non-Hispanic.
-21% of the International Studies Academy students have "limited English proficiency."
+The principal of International Studies Academy is Paul Koh and can be contacted at email@example.com.
+477 students attend International Studies Academy and identify as Filipino; White, non-Hispanic; and Black, non-Hispanic.
+21% of the International Studies Academy students are "limited in English proficiency."
 69% of the 477 students here are paying reduced lunch prices.
 The ratio of students to teachers at International Studies Academy is 13:1.
 Downtown High School is one of the nearest high schools.

 - Ceramics sculpture